-If you’re looking for easy ukulele songs to play, the Chord Genome Project can definitely help.
+If you’re looking for easy ukulele songs to play, there's now a free Search Engine that can help.

-This free tool lets you quickly search for tunes – based on the chords they use.
+This tool lets you search for tunes – based on the chords they use.

 And within seconds...